 Each IRB includes among its membership at least one individual who has no affiliation with CU (and no immediate family member with an affiliation with CU) other than his/her IRB membership, at least one scientist, and at least one non-scientist.
+One member may fulfill more than one requirement.
 There is at least one voting member at every meeting whose interests and background are primarily non-scientific (lay person).
 One IRB member may fulfill both non-scientific and unaffiliated criteria.
-In addition, each Board that reviews FDA-regulated products (drugs, biologics, and devices) has at least one member present at meetings who is a physician.
+In addition, each Board that reviews FDA-regulated products (drugs, biologics, and devices) has at least one member who is a physician present at meetings.